gabrielweyer/gabrielweyer.github.io/_posts/2016-07-16-capture-network-packets-with-netsh.md

 date: 2016-07-16 09:20:07+00:00
 layout: post
 title: Capture network packets with netsh
+summary: Troubleshoot a broken Certification Authority with netsh.
+tags:
+- netsh
 ---

 Another day, another "interesting" issue at a customer.
 After deploying our product we were left with a partially working web application.
 The product has been developed over many years and is a mix of ASP Classic, Web Forms, MVC and Web API.
 In this case ASP Classic pages were broken and would throw an error.